 Midjourney doesn’t really seem to know places; for example, if you are looking for a specific part of Paris, it might mix places, and monuments never look genuine.
 Almost as if they had a copyright infringement rule.
 The same goes with people and objects.
 You can still recognize them, but there are some slight differences that make them original.

 mads mikkelsen as a russian aristocrat hunting in the jungle posing as a portrait looking at the camera in a menacing look with a gun --ar 16:9

 I think Midjourney is finally at the point where AI is becoming a threat for artists.
-This will definitely impact the market for stock pictures.
+This will definitely impact the market for stock pictures in the near future.

 For 8 dollars a month, you can generate hundreds of original pictures to use on your website as illustrations.
-For now, the pictures seem a tad generic and vague for specific content, but this is only the early stage of the product.
+For now, the pictures seem a tad generic and vague for specific content, they still have issues with fingers and details, but this is only the early stage of the product.

 I am still a bit in shock about what this technology can do and what it might mean for photographers or illustrators.
 Of course, it’s near impossible for now to, let’s say, reproduce an existing person since the AI probably has ethical rules registered in its system.

 Also, the level of precision is not enough for real projects that care about small details.
-We’ll see how this technology evolve, but it seems more than realistic that in less than a decade, this technology will have made mad leaps and bounds to the point of being used in most scenarios.
+It’s impossible to prompt with precision and not have some anomaly in the picture.
+We’ll see how this technology evolves, but it seems more than realistic that in less than a decade, this technology will have made mad leaps and bounds to the point of being used in most scenarios.